kadmanikanta/vehicle_theft_analysis_/README.md

   - **Temporal Analysis**: Identify theft trends by year, month, and day of the week.
   - **Spatial Analysis**: Examine regions with high theft rates relative to population.
-  - **Vehicle Characteristics**: Identify which vehicle makes, models, and colors are stolen most frequently.
+  - **Vehicle Characteristics**: Identify which vehicle makes, models, and colors are frequently stolen.
   - **Calculated Insights**: Compute theft density, theft rate per population, and vehicle age at theft.

 ### 2. Tableau Dashboard Development